The Daniel Holtzclaw allegations, investigation and trial; A Closer Look

 After looking over the evidence available at that time, I told Mr. Adams that though I had no idea if Daniel was innocent or guilty, I did not believe there was anything at that point proving Daniel Holtzclaw had committed any crime.
 In fact, I agreed with Mr. Adams that much of the investigation seemed premature, bias and greatly flawed.

 My next step was to meet with Daniel Holtzclaw in person.

 Unlikeliest of Allies:

-Upon meeting Daniel Holtzclaw for the very first time – in Mr. Adams' office, while he was out of jail on bond – his first words to me were, “You know, they taught us about you in the Police Academy.”
+Upon meeting Daniel Holtzclaw for the very first time – in Mr. Adams' office, while Daniel was out of jail on bond – his first words to me were, “You know, they taught us about you in the Police Academy.”

-But as I spent those first few hours going over the case thus far with Daniel Holtzclaw, I realized something far more important.
+But as I spent those first few hours going over the case with Daniel Holtzclaw, I realized something far more important.
 Daniel Holtzclaw truly believed in his innocence and in the judicial system he placed his life on the line every day to protect.

 I’ve worked on many cases with truly guilty sexual assault predators.
 In all those cases there was this inexplicable sense of doubt upon hearing their version of events and the involuntary feeling of the hairs beginning to stand up on the back of one’s neck simply by being in the same room with them.

 That never once happened in any of my interactions with Daniel Holtzclaw.